sailoog/openplotter-documentation/es/what_do_I_need.md

 #What do I need?

 ## Required
-You need at least the basics to run the software
+You need at least the basics to run the software.
 * **ARM embedded computer**
 * **Box**
 * **Power supply**